๐ŸŒ Your knowledge portal

 Facial Mapping:

-System identifies and measures unique characteristics:
+The system identifies and measures unique characteristics of the face:

 Distances Measured: